Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Experimental Results

 \subsubsection{Streaming dynamic MRI reconstruction}

 Magnetic resonance imaging (MRI) collects a high-dimensional tensor that is often undersampled due to computational limitations exacerbated by large volumetric and dynamic acquisitions.
 One successful solution to image reconstruction from limited sampling is low-rank tensor completion \cite{banco_aeron,mardani}.
-A t-SVD factorization of the spatial frequency-by-time (or $k$-$t$ space) tensor shows low-tubal-rank structure in the real and complex components \cite{banco_aeron}, and t-SVD algorithms have been shown to be proficient at completing the $k$-$t$ space tensor for image reconstruction.
+A t-SVD factorization of the spatial frequency-by-time (or $k$-$t$ space) tensor reveals low-tubal-rank structure in the real and complex components \cite{banco_aeron}, and t-SVD algorithms have been shown to be proficient at completing the $k$-$t$ space tensor for image reconstruction.
 MRI data can also contain significant motion content and time-varying dynamics such as breathing motion.
 We employ TOUCAN's ability to track streaming time-dynamic multiway day to recover the $k$-$t$ space tensor.

-We test TOUCAN against the batch t-SVD algorithms, the two online CP algorithms, and STC to recover undersampled MRI data.
-We test the completion abilities of each algorithm on two datasets with both uniformly random entry sampling and tube sampling along the $k_y$ direction.
-The first dataset is a 2D resting state fMRI capturing brain activities due to BOLD signal fluctuations obtained by Amos Cao in BME at the University of Michigan; it contains $100\times100$ spatial frequencies over 300 time points ($k_x = k_y = 100$ and $k_t=300$) to give a tensor in $\mathbb{C}^{k_x \times k_t \times k_y}$.
-The data is fairly static with subtle visual fluctuations, so its CP and tubal-ranks are very low.
-The second is an invivo myocardial perfusion dataset data from \cite{lingala_et_al} where $k_x = 190, k_y = 90$ and $k_t = 70$.
-This data contains many dynamic motions such as heartbeats, breathing motion, and image intensity changes.
+We test the completion abilities of each algorithm on the invivo myocardial perfusion dataset data from \cite{lingala_et_al} with both varying levels of uniformly random entry sampling and tube sampling along the $k_y$ direction.
+The dimensions of the data are $k_x = 190, k_y = 90$ and $k_t = 70$, and the data contains many dynamic motions such as heartbeats, breathing motion, and image intensity changes.